 Data from the 2021 census reports that 65.4% of the population of East Birmingham is from a minority ethnic background (BCC 2021), a higher percentage than in the city as a whole.
 Some 37.6 percent of East Birmingham residents are of Asian ethnicity, making this the largest minority ethnic group in the area (BCC 2022).
 A much lower percentage - 6.9% - of residents identify as Black, just 4.1% as 'mixed or multiple' ethnicities, and 1.7% as 'other' ethnicity (BCC 2022).
+Our food system: community research exploring access to healthy food in East Birmingham

-Through a mapping exercise, we found many takeaway and fast-food businesses within East Birmingham, covering a vast array of cuisines, some of which reflect the ethnic and religious diversity of East Birmingham, while others offer 'standard' options such as pizzas, fried chicken, burgers, etc.

-The most common types of food on offer were pizzas, chicken, and Asian cuisine, with dessert locations also popular.
+Through a mapping exercise, we found many takeaway and fast-food businesses within East Birmingham, covering a vast array of cuisines, some of which reflect the ethnic and religious diversity of East Birmingham, while others offer 'standard' options such as pizzas, fried chicken, burgers, etc. The most common types of food on offer were pizzas, chicken, and Asian cuisine, with dessert locations also popular.
 There were also some takeaways, and mobile caterers, who offered a variety of cuisines rather than specialising.